BlackPythonDevs/blackpythondevs/programs/BPD Leadership Summit.md

 | **4:00 - 4:15 pm**   | Break  |
 | **4:15 - 4:40 pm**    | By The Fireside Chat  |
 | **4:40 - 5:00 pm**    | Closing Remarks  |

+## Public Health Policy

+In order to keep conference attendees safe we suggest you follow [CDC's Travel guidelines to stay safe](https://wwwnc.cdc.gov/travel/diseases/covid19).

+The conference will provide KN95 masks for people who wish to wear one.
+We encourage but do not require that all attendees wear a certified KN95 / N95 respirator mask (with no outflow vent) while inside.
+If you prefer to wear a surgical mask, we suggest an ASTM Level 3 rated mask.

+Black Python Devs reserves the right to increase the requirements of this policy based on COVID-19 infection, hospitalization or positive test rates as reported by the CDC.
+We may also be required to alter our policy to conform with local, state, or federal mandates.

+We also recommend that any person who has tested positive in the week prior to the event and will offer resources to participate for free virtually.

+Public Policy Adapted from [DjangoCon US's public health policy](https://2024.djangocon.us/public-health/)